 - The Vice President for Enrollment and the Vice President for Inclusion and Equity searches are underway.
 The search for the Vice President for Research has begun.
 The search committee is chaired by Associate Dean Michael Dougher (Arts and Sciences) and the committee is working with Greenwood and Associates. - Marc Nigliazzo has been named as the Vice President for Rio Rancho.
 He will begin on June 1, 2008.
 On March 4, the proposed quarter-cent sales tax increase goes to the Rio Rancho voters.
-The tax will help fund the start of the design and building of a Rio Rancho campus. - The task force that is evaluating the University College will be presenting a report of their findings at the March 3, 2008 Board of Regents Academic and Student Affairs Committee meeting as an information item.
-Provost Florez will send a copy to President Hood to share with the Operations Committee.
-One finding is that sophomore retention needs to be improved. - The Research Audit Committee will be discussing the audit report on March 3, 2008 before it is made public. - At the present time, there will not be a dental school at UNM.
+The tax will help fund the start of the design and building of a Rio Rancho campus.

+- The Research Audit Committee will be discussing the audit report on March 3, 2008 before it is made public. - · At the present time, there will not be a dental school at UNM.
 Dentistry will be a residency program incorporated within the Dental Hygiene Program.
 There will be stipends available for students for the beginning of their dentistry learning but they will have to go elsewhere to complete the degree.